 1. Unbroken Floor Plans

-By using the same wood flooring right through the entire level, you create uniformity in the design.
+By using the same wood flooring right through the entire level, you create uniformity in the interior design.
 You also visually enlarge and open the area even more, because there’s no abrupt change in color or texture to jar the eye.

 Wood is one of the most durable materials that you can use on the floor.
 This is true whether you’re using new cut wood or antiqued and reclaimed wood.
 Wood is versatile enough and durable enough to easily withstand everyday use.
-Keep in mind that the kitchen is one of the most frequently used rooms in the home.
-It gets more foot traffic than living rooms and family rooms - both places where wood is often installed already.
+Keep in mind that a beautiful kitchen is one of the most frequently used rooms in the home.
+It gets more foot traffic than living rooms and family rooms – both places where wood is often installed already.

 This durability translates well to homeowners, both because they know up front that they’re getting a floor that will last, and because there are fewer problems to crop up in the months to years after installation when the floor may still be under your warranty, necessitating costly and time consuming call backs.